Deception Tip 78:

 Before we touch on them, before we dive into this, here it is, Deception Tip number 78.
 Be careful to listen to the entire story as words can often have more than one meaning.
 Use context to determine whether or not they are being deceptive.
 Here it is again, Deception Tip number 78.
 Be careful to listen to the entire story as words can often have more than one meaning.
 Use context to determine whether or not they are being deceptive.

 Like ‘see and sea’.
 What, you said the same thing?
 No, I didn’t, see like I can see you and sea like the ocean type of a sea, a dead sea or something like that.
 There are words that can have more than one meaning.
-In addition, the context of a word, ‘awesome’ could mean a of couple different things even though it’s the same word.
+In addition, the context of the word, ‘awesome’ could mean a couple of different things even though it’s the same word.

 Would you like to know if you are being lied to?
 Lies are everywhere and they could be happening to you.
 A Guide to Deception is a great book filled with information on how to spot lies.
 Get your copy today online at spencercoffman.com.